Pixelators4014/4014-docs/docs/design/Fusion Basics - Design.md

 The create tab here helps you create lines, rectangles, circles, arcs, splines, whatever your heart imagines!! <br>
 The modify tab is pretty similar to the modify category below, except with "trim" which deletes portions of sketch that you created. <br>
 Constraints here help keep your sketches in shape, especially when you are changing parameters.
 This makes it so that sketches change as you want.
 If the line turns black, that means it is fully constrained and will not change.
-More info can be found on (Fusion's documentation)[https://help.autodesk.com/view/fusion360/ENU/?guid=SKT-CONSTRAINTS]. <br>
+More info can be found on [Fusion's documentation](https://help.autodesk.com/view/fusion360/ENU/?guid=SKT-CONSTRAINTS). <br>
 Everything else is de same i think.
 Click Finish Sketch at the top right to finish the sketch. <br>

 ## Modify Category - GREEN